Pelotas, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 September

-If you go to Pelotas in September, you will notice that it is balmy.
-Expect it to rain a bit less than half of the time.
+If you go to Pelotas in September, you will notice that it is mild.
+Expect it to rain about a third of the time.
 Daytime temperatures are in the high 60s F (low 20s C).

 What to wear/what to pack: